msimonborg/jbuilder-jpartial/README.md

 You can specify multiple arguments and even use keyword options if you need to pass more than one local variable to the partial.
 You can also call partial methods from within other partial methods.

-The rule of thumb when defining your partials in views is you need to make sure the partial is initialized by making a call to the template, outside of your render logic and/or any loops/iteration.
+The rule of thumb when defining your partials in view templates is you need to make sure the partial is initialized by making a call to the template, outside of your render logic and/or any loops/iteration.

 e.g.